 While search engine optimized content in any form can generate valuable leads, it is product-led content that has the power to convert these leads.
 SaaS marketing is gradually being revolutionized by this tactic and businesses are seeing great results from product-led marketing.
 But many SaaS marketers are still a little unsure about how their product can play a central role in their content.
 Isn’t good content meant to answer audience queries and solve their problems?
 Are you allowed to promote your product in your content?

 The beauty of product-led marketing with content is that you can do both – provide value to your audience and also draw attention to your product without blatantly promoting it.
-There are several types of product-led marketing content that can help you drive marketing-led growth.
+There are several types of product-led marketing content that can help you with this.
 Though you can introduce your product in almost any type of content with some smart and discreet placement, there are some types that make it a lot easier.

 Here’s what we discuss in this article.